kiosion/dotfiles/README.md

 A lot.
 Check them out in the file browser above to see what components may work for you.

 ## Components
+I've tried to split this repo into individual components, to make it easier on myself to install, and to make it more modular for customising.

-    bin/: Anything in bin/ will be added to $PATH and be made available everywhere. home/: Any files here are from my home directory. home/.config/: Various config files
-    misc/*: Some subdirectories containing misc system files.
+    bin/: Anything in bin/ will be added to $PATH and be made available everywhere. home/: Various files from my home directory misc/*: Some subdirectories containing misc system files.
+    */: Individual programs / components to be installed using their install.sh files.

 ## Install